14 US Parks & Attractions where you Can Bring a Reusable Water Bottle

 Every major cruise line I contacted said that they were happy for guests to take a refillable water bottle on board.
 Some of the more popular cruise lines said:

 I got a similar response from Disney Cruise.
-Princess Cruises do not provide free bottled water but the tap water is fine to drink, so you’ll be making quite a saving by remembering to bring your own bottle!
+Princess Cruises does not provide free bottled water, but the tap water is fine to drink.

 Las Vegas Strip Casinos